 Prawn Dumpling deep fried to golden brown, delivering a crispiness from skin and chewiness from prawns for a texture contrast.
 A bit oily for our liking.

 Our total bill come to RM74 for 6 dim sums, with one orange juice priced at RM12 (*which is rather expensive).
 To sum up, Dolly Dim Sum can actually be a potential place for pork-free dim sum in KL and Klang Valley.
 Ambience is especially superb, but the service and hygiene can be improved.
-We will not return until their staffs’ attitude gets better.

 Write Up: Summergirl